FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Introduction

-In response to these unaddressed issues, we propose \textsc{FinCon}, an LLM-based multi-agent framework for critical financial decision-making tasks such as single stock trading and portfolio management.
-Our main contributions are as follows: \textbf{1)} Inspired by real-world investment roles, we designed an innovative \textbf{Synthesized Manager-Analyst hierarchical communication structure} and a risk control component.
-This communication structure distributes financial data from various sources and modalities to corresponding functional analyst agents, allowing them to focus on distilling essential investment insights and indicators from a single source of information.
-The manager then makes trading decisions by consolidating these insights and interacting with the risk-control component.
-The manager and analyst in a synchronous hierarchy to effectively enhance overall comprehension and reasoning capabilities.
-In this communication network, messages are conveyed only to the workers who need to be informed, eliminating redundant peer-to-peer communication and saving communication costs. \textbf{2)} It is a generalized framework that can conduct not only stock trading but also \textbf{portfolio management}.
-The latter has not been claimed to be tackled by other financial language agent frameworks. \textbf{3)} We innovatively crafted the agents' persona using a \textbf{dual-level risk control component}, enabling comprehensive risk updates both within and across episodes.
-Within episodes, risk supervision is conducted using a quantile-based risk measure from quantitative finance, the Conditional Value at Risk (CVaR) \cite{kuester2006value}.
-For across-episode risk control, we designed a \textbf{unique verbal reinforcement} method to update the decision maker's investment beliefs with conceptualized investment insights to guide future decisions.
-These investment beliefs are distilled from underlying reasoning trajectory-level profit and loss (PnL) changes and summarized as \textbf{conceptual perspectives} based on the functionality of all analyst agents.
-Investment beliefs can then be selectively back-propagated from the manager to the corresponding functional analyst agent.
-Ablation study results illustrate the significant effectiveness of our risk control design in managing market risk and improving trading performance.
+To address these issues, we propose \textsc{FinCon}, an LLM-based multi-agent framework for critical financial tasks, such as single-stock trading and portfolio management, as shown in Figure~\ref{fig0:framework_overview}.
+Our main contributions are: \textbf{1)} Inspired by real-world investment roles, we introduce a novel \textbf{Synthesized Manager-Analyst hierarchical communication structure} with a risk-control component.
+This structure allocates financial data from different sources to corresponding functional analyst agents, allowing them to focus on specific insights, while the manager consolidates these inputs to make informed trading decisions.
+The streamlined communication reduces redundant peer-to-peer interaction, lowering costs and improving efficiency. \textbf{2)} Our framework generalizes beyond stock trading to handle \textbf{portfolio management}, an area not previously addressed by other financial language agent systems. \textbf{3)} We developed a \textbf{dual-level risk control component} to update risk assessments both within and across episodes.
+Within episodes, risk is supervised using the Conditional Value at Risk (CVaR), a quantile-based risk measure \cite{kuester2006value}.
+Across episodes, we introduced a \textbf{verbal reinforcement} mechanism, where investment beliefs are updated based on reasoning trajectories and profit-and-loss (PnL) trends, distilled into \textbf{conceptual perspectives}.
+These insights are selectively back-propagated from the manager to relevant analyst agents.
+Our ablation studies demonstrate the effectiveness of this risk control design in managing market risk and enhancing trading performance.